For members of ASEAN integration: entrepreneurial technology specialists have plenty of opportunities in Singapore.

 In a span of 4 short years, Singapore has become the hottest place for venture capital fueled, start-up, tech-entrepreneurship--from less than US$30 million in 2011 to more than US$1 billion in 2013.

 Hundreds of start-ups are clustered in "Block 71", a fully-equipped smart building standing close to Insead, the National University of Singapore.
-It is
+It is home to over 250 of the best

-home to over 250 of the best local and foreign startups, incubators, accelerators.
+local and foreign startups, incubators, accelerators.

-The Economist calls Block 71, “the world’s most tightly packed entrepreneurial ecosystem.”
-There is even a Block 71 version halfway around the world: in San Francisco; set up by a Singapore company and a U.S. partner.
-It is the same type of co-working space and is specifically tuned for hotwire links between startup ecosystems in Singapore and the US.
+Singapore and the US.
 Block 71 San Francisco aims to network Singaporean startups with U.S. partners so Asia can learn more about the U.S venture capital tech start-up environs and vice-versa for mutually productive exchanges and fast tracking tech business opportunities that arise.

-The landmark Block 71 co-working building where plenty of tech start-ups have
+The landmark Block 71 co-working building where plenty of tech start-ups have their Singapore business address.

-where their best talent opt for working as an employee for corporate giants, or the Government; to a mindset of making new content via entrepreneurship and risk taking.
-A decade ago, the government set up a dedicated campaign to cultivate a stronger culture of entrepreneurship from schools to exchange programs that included state incentives for locals to pursue innovation and creative ventures.
+Singapore has had a unique turnaround from a mindset of staying content, (as the most stable economy in ASEAN) where their best talent opt for working as an employee for corporate giants, or the Government; to a mindset of making new content via entrepreneurship and risk taking.
+A decade ago, the government set up a dedicated campaign to cultivate a

-home to state-of-the-art research institutions and since the country is driven by the need for innovative macroeconomic approaches for sustaining its needs, a culture for creativity and entrepreneurship via innovation and disruptive technologies has been set as its economic and cultural engine.
+Singapore is already home to state-of-the-art research institutions and since the country is driven by the need for innovative macroeconomic approaches for sustaining its needs, a culture for creativity and entrepreneurship via innovation and disruptive technologies has been set as its economic and cultural engine.
 The country has liberal policies on inter-business competition, so cut-throat environments are not a problem and sharing and networking is fostered.
 Singapore also offers good opportunities and less working restrictions for migrant skilled workers from the ASEAN region.

+Why Choose Singapore?
 Setting Up Shop Is Easy

 Tech entrepreneurs and specialists can put up a business more easily than in any other place in the region.
 New companies can be set up in hours, if not minutes.
 Intellectual property is respected, and the rule of law is transparent.
 The Island nation-state has a specific employment pass targeting would-be entrepreneurs.
 Sinagpore is a modern, clean and accessible city compared to Shanghai, Manila, Jakarta or Bangkok.
+The state even set up and encouraged support systems to attract innovative businesses and creative entrepreneurs: a new national stadium for events, and the best restaurants.

 The Government Has a Stake in Your Success